 - Select the units.
 The default is Miles.

 - Select the basemap default.
 The default is Streets.
+The basemap selected here is used when running the Site Map and Site Details Map reports.

 If the basemap you've selected doesn't appear on the map, click Save and refresh the application.